 “I will destroy the wisdom of the wise;

 the intelligence of the intelligent I will frustrate.”1 Corinthians 1:19

 The problems that Paul and the other apostles faced in Jewish regions were the demand for signs.
 The pharisees even asked the Messiah for signs, not to help their unbelief but to challenge Jesus.
 But the Greeks being more intellectual in their ways, asked for logical explanations that made sense to them as per their understanding.
-For both set of unbelievers the death and resurrection of Christ became a stumbling block for their salvation.
+For both sets of unbelievers, the death and resurrection of Christ became a stumbling block for their salvation.

 “Let the one who boasts boast in the Lord.”1 Corinthians 1:31

 Paul himself claimed to know nothing except the cross and reminded them how his message and preaching was accepted by them not because of his wisdom and persuasive words but because of the Spirit’s power.
-He insisted that rather than seeking the wisdom of this world, we musk look to God to reveal His mysteries to us by His Spirit.
+He insisted that rather than seeking the wisdom of this world, we must look to God to reveal His mysteries to us by His Spirit.

 For who knows a person’s thoughts except their own spirit within them?
 In the same way no one knows the thoughts of God except the Spirit of God.1 Corinthians 2:11

-We have been given the Spirit of God to judge for ourselves what is right and wrong.
+Once He intervenes in their lives, after that it is up to them to accept or reject His Spirit.
+Similarly, we have been given the Spirit of God to judge for ourselves what is right and wrong.
 The Spirit of God within us will make known the plans that God has for us.
 Let us not get swayed by human leaders and apostles and forget what Jesus wants in our lives.